google/bms-toolkit/docs/user-guide.md

 #### Target server requirements

-Prior to running the toolkit, ensure that the control node has SSH access to a Linux user account on the target server.
+Prior to running the oracle-toolkit, ensure that the control node has SSH access to a Linux user account on the target server.
 The user account must have elevated security privileges, such as granted by "sudo su -", to install and configure Oracle software.
-The toolkit creates _Oracle software owners_, such as `oracle` and `grid`.
+The oracle-toolkit creates _Oracle software owners_, such as `oracle` and `grid`.

 The target database server(s) must be running a version of Linux that is certified for Oracle Database.
-The toolkit currently supports the following certified OS versions:
+The oracle-toolkit currently supports the following certified OS versions:

 - Red Hat Enterprise Linux (RHEL) 7 and 8 (versions 7.3 and up).